yingx9/tp/docs/UserGuide.md

-[list] lists all resources OR filter by certain tags, genre, or status. (e.g. list /tag B /g Fiction /s AVAILABLE) [find] finds a resource by title, author, ISBN or given id. (e.g. find /i 9780763630188 /a AUTHOR) [edit] edits a listing by entering its id to update its details. (e.g. edit /id 123 /t NEW_TITLE /a NEW_AUTHOR) [eventadd] adds an event to the event list (e.g. eventadd /t TITLE /date 23 Dec 2023 [/desc DESCRIPTION]) [eventlist] lists out all the event list (e.g. eventlist) [eventdelete] deletes an event in the event list based on the index (e.g. eventdelete /i INDEX) [eventedit] edits an event in the event list based on the index (e.g. eventedit /i INDEX [/t TITLE /date DATE /desc DESCRIPTION])
+[list] lists all resources OR filter by certain tags, genre, or status. (e.g. list /tag B /g Fiction /s AVAILABLE) [find] finds a resource by title, author, ISBN or given id. (e.g. find /i 9780763630188 /a AUTHOR) [edit] edits a listing by entering its id to update its details. (e.g. edit /id 123 /t NEW_TITLE /a NEW_AUTHOR) [eventadd] adds an event to the database. (e.g. eventadd /t TITLE /date 23 Dec 2023 [/desc DESCRIPTION]) [eventlist] lists out all events in the database. (e.g. eventlist) [eventdelete] deletes an event from the database based on the index. (e.g. eventdelete /i INDEX) [eventedit] edits an event in the event list based on the information given. (e.g. eventedit /i INDEX [/t TITLE /date DATE /desc DESCRIPTION])
-[exit] displays a farewell message and exits the program (e.g. exit)
+[summary] shows a summary of all resources and the next 3 events. (e.g. summary) [exit] displays a farewell message and exits the program. (e.g. exit)

 For more information, please refer to our user guide at: https://bit.ly/SyslibUserGuide
 ____________________________________________________________